ALLDATA Europe Privacy Policy

 To access our OEM (original equipment manufacturer) repair information, you can create a free test account in our Customer Portal.
 This requires registration in advance, during which the following personal data will be requested:

-• First name
+- First name

-• Last name
+- Last name

-• Job title
+- Job title

-• E-mail address
+- E-mail address

-• Telephone or mobile phone number
+- Telephone or mobile phone number

-• Language
+- Language

 Personal data marked with an asterisk (first name, last name, e-mail address and telephone or mobile phone number) is mandatory information, without which registration is not possible.
 The provision of further personal data, on the other hand, is voluntary.

+We need your first and last name and your e-mail address to create an individualized account for you in the Customer Portal and your phone number to contact you in case of queries.
 The registration of an account at our Customer Portal establishes a contractual relationship between you and us, and the processing of the mandatory personal data is pursuant to such a contract.
 It is authorized by Art.
 6(1)(b) GDPR.

 2. Newsletter

-When you register an account with us, you are provided the opportunity to subscribe to our promotional and marketing newsletters.
-For accounts registered in Germany, Austria, and Switzerland, we use a Double-Opt-In mechanism to confirm your subscription.
-Once you are registered with our website, we will send you an e-mail to the e-mail address you provided, asking you to confirm that you would like us to send you newsletters in the future.
+We use a Double-Opt-In mechanism to confirm your subscription.
+If you click on the corresponding box, we will send you an e-mail to the e-mail address you provided, asking you to confirm that you would like us to send you newsletters in the future.
 Only when you reconfirm your subscription will we add you to our newsletter distribution list.
-For accounts registered in other countries, the subscription process may vary and may not require a double opt-in confirmation.
-In addition to the data provided by you during registration, we collect the time of these activities.
+In addition to the data provided by you during registration, we collect the timestamps of these activities.

-To process your personal data and send the newsletters, we use the marketing tool provided by a carefully selected service provider, Act-On Software, Inc., located at 121 SW Morrison St., Suite 1600, Portland, OR 97204, USA.
-Act-On processes your personal data exclusively under our instructions for the purpose specified by us within the framework of a data processing agreement pursuant to Art.
+Act-On processes your personal data exclusively under our instructions for the purpose specified by us within the framework of a DPA pursuant to Art.
 28 GDPR and is obligated to comply with the applicable data protection provisions consistent with the GDPR.
 Your personal data disclosed in connection with this processing may only be stored for the purpose of sending the newsletters.
 Act-On is not permitted to use your personal data for any other purpose.
-Your email address and necessary data will be retained until you opt out of receiving the newsletters, unless there is another reason for data retention (e.g., performance of a contract between you and us).

 E. Other data processing operations

-We obtain businesses information, including contact information, from GCL B2B Limited, located at 2nd Floor, Charter House, 52 Charlotte Street, Birmingham, B31PX, United Kingdom.
 We obtain this information for marketing purposes, primarily for email marketing campaigns.
 While our business is generally B2B (business-to-business), we recognize that this contact information often identifies individual persons, or that personal contacts are used for business purposes.
-As such, we treat this information in accordance with the GDPR and applicable Member State laws.
+As such, we treat this information in accordance with the applicable data protection laws.

 We process this contact information under the legal basis of legitimate interest per Art.
 6(1)(f) GDPR believing that our marketing communications may be of interest and benefit to the recipients in their professional capacities.
-We comply with additional consent requirements, including double opt-in procedures, where mandated by specific Member State laws.
+We comply with additional consent requirements, including double opt-in procedures, where mandated by law.
 All our marketing emails include a clear and easy-to-use opt-out link.
 We promptly honor all requests to opt-out from our marketing communications, ensuring that you have control over the communication you receive from us.

 Personal data obtained from GCL is typically stored for 12 months unless a business relationship is established during this time period and further processing of the data is permitted under other legal basis such as performance of contract or consent.